kellianoy/devopslabs/README.md

 This application is the same as in module 04, with all of the "TODO" sections implemented.

+We also added the capacity to see if the connection with the database was succesfully executed by showing a "**connected**" or "**disconnected**" message on the front page.

 ### 2. CI/CD Pipeline

 #### CI